 THE RHETORICA PRIZE

-ISHR awards an annual prize for the best article published in Rhetorica at its Biennial Congress.
+ISHR awards an biiannual prize for the best article published in Rhetorica at its Biennial Congress.
 A prize of $1000(US) is awarded by the International Society for the History of Rhetoric (ISHR) for the best article published in Rhetorica.
-The winner, selected by a panel of judges from ISHR, will announced and the prize awarded at the Society’s biennial meeting in London in July 2019.
+The winner for the years 2019-2021, selected by a panel of judges from ISHR, will be announced and the prize in the Summer of 2021awarded at the Society’s biennial meeting in London in July 2019.